fangfufu/httpdirfs/README.md

 - Consists of printable characters
 - Must not contain '/' in the middle of the filename.
+- Must not end with '/'.

+Directories must:

+- Consists of printable characters
-'/' must be at the end to be a valid directory name.
+- Must not contain '/' in the middle of the directory name.
+- Must end with '/'.

 The exact change that set these rules was done in commit [647657169574bf7be29f858ff3d1a3a70d27d661](https://github.com/fangfufu/httpdirfs/commit/647657169574bf7be29f858ff3d1a3a70d27d661).